Speedmob/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 5-more_numbers.c: a function that prints 10 times the numbers, from 0 to 14, followed by a new line.

 6-print_line.c: a function that draws a straight line.

+7-print_diagonal.c: a function that draws a diagonal line in the terminal.